 Physical sciences student Steffen Shaigec presented his research at Student Research Day on April 23.

-Locating buried ruins — thousands of miles away
+Locating buried ruins

 On July 26, 2018, the U.K. recorded the hottest day of the year in Faversham, Kent during a record-breaking heatwave for the region.
 Due to high temperatures and a lack of moisture in the soil, archaeologists made some incredible finds — buried settlements, burial mounds and crop circles dating back more than 6,000 years.